 Get off the beaten path with travel nursing jobs in Alaska.
-Snow-capped peaks, active volcanoes, shining, mirrored lakes and gigantic glaciers will take your breath away in this wild wonderland.
+Snow-capped peaks, national parks, active volcanoes, shining, mirrored lakes and gigantic glaciers will take your breath away in this wild wonderland.
 Stand in awe of Mt.
 McKinley, North America’s tallest peak.
 Or, try your hand at unusual activities like whale watching, dog sledding or sea kayaking among thousand-year-old glaciers.
-Check out our available Alaska travel nursing jobs below.
+Check out our nursing assignments in Alaska below.

 The Unimaginably Big State

 Alaska is so huge, so wild, and so sparsely populated that it’s almost incomprehensible.
 The total land area is double that of Texas, the next largest state.
 Less than 5 percent of the state’s terrain is covered by glaciers and icefields.
 However, even this small percentage gives it a hundred times more glacial area than the rest of North America.